-Name of Committee and Members Key Functions of the Committee Meetings Held in 2011 AUDIT George L. Sing, Chairman Charles A. Baker Arthur F. Ryan Select the independent registered public accounting firm, review and approve its engagement letter, and monitor its independence and performance.
-Review the overall scope and plans for the annual audit by the independent registered public accounting firm.
+Name of Committee and Members AUDIT Key Functions of the Committee Number of Meetings Held in 2012 George L. Sing, Chairman Charles A. Baker Select the independent registered public accounting firm, review and approve its engagement letter, and monitor its independence and performance.
+9 Arthur F. Ryan Review the overall scope and plans for the annual audit by the independent registered public accounting firm.
 Approve performance of non-audit services by the independent registered public accounting firm and evaluate the performance and independence of the independent registered public accounting firm.
-Review and approve the Company's periodic financial statements and the results of the year-end audit.
+Review and approve the Company's periodic financial statements and the results of the year- end audit.
 Review and discuss the adequacy and effectiveness of the Company's accounting and internal control policies and procedures.
 Evaluate the internal audit process for establishing the annual audit plan; review and approve the appointment and replacement of the Company's Chief Audit Executive, if applicable, and any outside entities providing internal audit services and evaluate their performance on an annual basis.
 Review the independent registered public accounting firm's recommendations concerning the Company's financial practices and procedures.
 Establish procedures for the receipt, retention, and treatment of complaints received by the Company regarding accounting, internal accounting controls, or auditing matters and for the confidential, anonymous submission by employees of concerns regarding questionable accounting or auditing matters.
-Review and approve any related person transaction.
-Prepare an annual report of the Audit Committee for inclusion in the proxy statement and annually evaluate the Audit Committee Charter.
+Review and approve any related person transaction. • Prepare an annual report of the Audit Committee for inclusion in the proxy statement and annually evaluate the Audit Committee Charter.
 Oversee the Company's risk management program.
 Discuss with management the Company's major financial risk exposures and the steps management has taken to monitor and control such exposures.
-9 COMPENSATION Arthur F. Ryan, Chairman Charles A. Baker Joseph L. Goldstein, M.D.
-Christine A. Poon George L. Sing Marc Tessier-Lavigne, Ph.D.
-Evaluate the performance of the Chief Executive Officer and other executive officers of the Company and, subject to obtaining prior approval of the Chief Executive Officer's compensation by the non- employee members of the board of directors, approve compensation for such employees.
-Approve the total compensation budget for all Company employees.
-Oversee the Company's compensation and benefit philosophy and programs generally.
-Prepare an annual report of the Compensation Committee for inclusion in the proxy statement.
-Review and approve the Compensation Discussion and Analysis to be included in the Company's proxy statement.
-11